Skip to Content

 They prepare ingredients before they start cookingMeals that take long time kept half cooked

-How can Restaurants cook food faster and time required to cook meal.
+How can Restaurants cook food faster and the time required to cook a meal?

-Restaurants typically have an extensive array of equipment so they can quickly serve customers.
-Restaurant equipment includes ovens, griddles, ranges, refrigerators, freezers, dishwashers, mixers, blenders, juicers, slicers, etc. Restaurants use ovens to prepare their food more quickly.
+Restaurants typically have an extensive array of equipment to serve customers quickly.
+Restaurant equipment includes ovens, grills, ranges, refrigerators, freezers, dishwashers, mixers, blenders, juicers, slicers, etc. Restaurants use ovens to prepare their food more quickly.

-In general, a microwave at a Cracker Barrel is not used to cook most things at a Cracker Barrel.
-There are many items that arrive frozen at the restaurant, but a few things, such as chicken pot pie, are used with ingredients such as actual, uncooked chicken.
+Generally, a microwave at a Cracker Barrel is not used to cook most things at a Cracker Barrel.
+Many items arrive frozen at the restaurant, but a few things, such as chicken pot pie, are used with ingredients such as actual, uncooked chicken.

 By the way, if you’re interested in How To Choose Mango, check out my article on that.

 Other things, like chicken and pizza, are cooked in minutes on ultra-hot ovens, which would take you a half-hour or longer to do in your poor, little kitchen at home.
-The reason why food is cooked so fast is because it is cooked in an oblong-shaped wok with high temperatures.
+Food is cooked so fast because it is cooked in an oblong-shaped work with high temperatures.

 What is a chef called?